jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/servicebus-usermetadata/index.md

 ```plaintext
 https://<yournamespace>.servicebus.windows.net/<myqueue>?api-version=2021-05
 ```
 Adding `?api-version=2021-05` to the URL enables the administration API, making extra fields available.
-This provides more control over queue configuration.

-Here is an example of the generated XML output where `UserMetadata` is visible:
+Here is an example snippet of the now included XML output where `UserMetadata` is visible:
 ```xml
 <UserMetadata>{CMDBID:ABCDEF123}</UserMetadata>
 ```